leclerc-leo/Building-Dimension/README.md

 ## Description

-This is adds a new dimension named the Creative World.
+This adds a new dimension named the Creative World.
 It is a dimension where you can build freely without any restrictions.
 You can then create schematics of your builds to build them alter in the overworld.